 Cross-Promote on Social Media

 “You should always use social media to expand the reach of your landing page offer.
-You can draft regular posts to your followers.
-You can then boost posts for extended reach.
+Additionally, draft regular posts to your followers.
+Also, boost posts for extended reach.
 Or, you can use social advertising—such as Facebook ads—to put your offer in front of more eyes.” – AgileCRM

 Design for Eye Movement